-As 2014 draws to a close, and 2015 quickly approaches, it’s time to set your running goals for the new year.
+As 2020 goes on and 2021 quickly approaches, it’s time to set running goals you can achieve in the New Year.
 No matter what level of runner you are, setting goals can be a fun and easy way to unlock your true potential.
 However, setting goals that are beyond your reach is unfair, and may discourage you from running altogether.
 Follow me as I show you how to set achievable feats to keep you on target for a healthy, and happy, new year.

 Make Your Goals Achievable

 We would all love to run a 2 hour 30 minute marathon, or tackle a 100-mile foot race, but these may not be “realistic” goals to reach within a 12-month period.
 Instead of setting the bar too high, allow yourself time to grow into the runner you wish to become.
 Try shaving off a few seconds from each mile, adding an extra race or two to your calendar, or putting more focus on training.
 These are all reasonable goals that you can accomplish over the next year.
 And they will keep you excited about your progress as you achieve each one of them.